 5. Practice relaxation techniques.
 After busy springs and summers, our bodies are naturally slowing down.
 With less activity and more hours spent indoors, learning to manage stress helps us avoid cabin fever by going within to find peace and purpose.
 Make a habit of bringing calm, soothing energy to your day, such as running a hot herbal bath, practicing meditation, or brewing a relaxing cup of Stress Ease® Cinnamon tea.

 7. Boost your immune system.
-As part of your self-care practice this fall, our herbalists recommend boosting our immune systems with immune-supporting foods like reishi mushrooms for gentle daily support or our Echinacea Plus® tea when your immune system needs support for those challenging winter situations like a plane ride home for Thanksgiving.
+As part of your self-care practice this fall, our herbalists recommend reinforcing the immune system with immune-supporting foods like reishi mushroom which you can find in our Reishi with Rooibos & Orange Peel tea for gentle daily support or our Echinacea Plus® tea for more acute immune stimulation during challenging winter situations.*

 ‘Tis the season to reflect and take care of yourself!
 We hope these tips help you maintain wellness so you can fully enjoy the full beauty of autumn.